Utzig26/Utzig26/README.md

 ##

-- 🧑‍💻 I'm last period Computer science student.
+- 🧑‍💻 I'm a last year Computer science student.
 - 🔭 Passionate about solving problems and learn new things.